Adam Humphries: 2015 season

 Humphries went undrafted in the 2015 NFL draft, but accepted an invitation to attend rookie minicamp with the Tampa Bay Buccaneers.

 On May 11, 2015, the Buccaneers signed Humphries to a three-year, $1.57 million contract that includes a signing bonus of $19,800.
 He entered training camp competing to be the Buccaneers' fifth wide receiver on their depth chart with Robert Herron, Donteea Dye, Rannell Hall, Tavarres King, and Kaelin Clay.
-On September 6, 2015, it was announced that Humphries had made the 53-man roster and would be a punt/kick returner and the Buccaneer's fifth wide receiver behind veterans Vincent Jackson, Mike Evans, Louis Murphy, and Russell Shepard.
+On September 6, 2015, it was announced that Humphries had made the 53-man roster and would be a punt/kick returner and the Buccaneers' fifth wide receiver behind Vincent Jackson, Mike Evans, Louis Murphy, and Russell Shepard.

-Humphries made his NFL debut in the Buccaneers' season opener against the Tennessee Titans and finished the loss with two receptions for 14 yards.
-On October 5, 2015, the Buccaneers waived Humphries and consequently signed him to their practice squad on October 7, 2015.
-After injuries to Buccaneer wide receivers Vincent Jackson and Russell Shepard, it was announced on October 28, 2015, that Humphries and Donteea Dye had been added to the active roster.
-On December 13, 2015, Humphries caught his first career touchdown reception on a six-yard pass from Jameis Winston, during a 24–17 loss to the New Orleans Saints.
-On December 17, 2015, he caught a season-high six passes for 60 receiving yards in a 31–23 loss to the St. Louis Rams.
+Humphries made his NFL debut in the season opener against the Tennessee Titans and finished the 42–14 loss with two receptions for 14 yards.
+On October 5, 2015, the Buccaneers waived Humphries and signed him to their practice squad two days later.
+After injuries to Vincent Jackson and Russell Shepard, it was announced that Humphries and Donteea Dye had been added to the active roster.
+During Week 14 against the New Orleans Saints, Humphries caught his first NFL touchdown on a six-yard reception from Jameis Winston in the 24–17 loss.
+In the next game against the St. Louis Rams on Thursday Night Football, Humphries had a season-high six receptions for 60 yards during the 31–23 road loss.

-Humphries finished his rookie year with 13 game appearances, 27 receptions for 260 yards and a receiving touchdown.
+Humphries finished his rookie year with 27 receptions for 260 yards and a touchdown in 13 games and no starts.

 2016 season

-Humphries entered training camp competing with Russell Shepard and Kenny Bell to be the Buccaneers' third wide receiver under new head coach Dirk Koetter.
-On August 1, 2016, head coach Koetter named Humphries the team's third receiver.
+Humphries entered training camp competing with Russell Shepard and Kenny Bell to be the Buccaneers' third wide receiver.
+New head coach Dirk Koetter named Humphries the team's third receiver.

-Humphries earned his first NFL start in the Buccaneers' season opener against the Atlanta Falcons and finished the 31–24 victory with three catches for 34 yards and one carry for seven yards.
-On September 25, 2016, Humphries caught a season-high nine passes for 100 yards in a 37–32 loss to the Los Angeles Rams.
-It was the first game with over 100 receiving yards of his career.
-During a Week 9 matchup against the Falcons, he caught five receptions for 46 yards and his first touchdown of the season on a seven-yard pass from Jameis Winston during a 43–28 loss.
-On December 18, 2016, Humphries caught a season-long 42 yard touchdown reception against the Dallas Cowboys.
-In Week 17, against the Carolina Panthers, Humphries had a career-high 10 receptions for 94 yards.
+Humphries earned his first NFL start in the season opener against the Atlanta Falcons and finished the 31–24 road victory with three receptions for 34 yards and a seven-yard carry.
+Two weeks later against the Los Angeles Rams, Humphries had his first 100-yard game, catching a season-high nine passes for 100 yards in the 37–32 loss.

+During Week 9 against the Falcons, Humphries recorded five receptions for 46 yards and his first touchdown of the season on a seven-yard pass from Jameis Winston in the 43–28 loss.
+During a Week 15 26–20 road loss to the Dallas Cowboys, Humphries caught two passes for 49 yards and a season-long 42-yard touchdown reception.
+In the regular season finale against the Carolina Panthers, Humphries had a career-high 10 receptions for 94 yards during the narrow 17–16 victory.

-Humphries finished his second year with 15 game and four starts and 55 receptions for 622 yards and three touchdowns.
+Humphries finished his second professional season with 55 receptions for 622 yards and three touchdowns in 15 games and four starts.